 That's why it's necessary to use furniture pads and rug pads to keep heavy furniture and rugs from slipping and sliding and damaging the floor.

 Rubber rug pads and vinyl floors: not a match made in heaven

-While vinyl usually durable and low mantainence, it can be damaged by certain materials found in many rug pads.
+While vinyl usually durable and low maintenance, it can be damaged by certain materials found in many rug pads.
 Rubber, both the natural and synthetic, is not safe to use with vinyl floors because it reacts with the chemicals found in vinyl and causes staining.
-Heat from sunlight or by the friction of foot traffic on rubber backed rug pads causes this chemical reaction.
+Heat from sunlight or even the friction of foot traffic on rubber-backed rug pads causes this chemical reaction.

 A lot of cheaper rug pad alternatives are made using a type of plastic called PVC.
 Rug pads that contain PVC have a number of issues – typically, they are made with glues and adhesives that stick to floors and negatively affect the air quality of your home.